shivannis/xandr-docs-public/xandr-docs/articles/bidders/outgoing-bid-request-to-bidders.md

 ---
 title: Outgoing Bid Request to Bidders
-description: In this article, learn about outgoing bid request to bidders that offers all the necessary information for a bidder to produce a bid price and a creative to serve. ms.date: 10/28/2023
+description: Learn about outgoing bid request to bidders that offers all the necessary information for a bidder to produce a bid price and a creative to serve. ms.date: 10/28/2023
 ---